Jeremy lives in Lithuania and enjoys traveling the rest of Europe as much as he possibly can.

-Visit the Elbphilharmonie
+Visit Hamburg: The Elbphilharmonie

 Few cities have as many fresh architectural symbols as Hamburg.
-The new philharmonic, or Elbphilharmonie became a symbol of the city even before opening its doors.
+The new philharmonic, or Elbphilharmonie, became a symbol of the city even before opening its doors.
 The building was designed by Herzog & de Meuron, and its glass wave is visible from a great distance.